capstone-mgh/capstone-mgh.github.io/implementation.md

 ![logos](images/logo5.png)

-# Implementation

-Let's now have closer look at the specifications and implementation of the three main components of Saké.
+Let's have closer look at the specifications and implementation of the three main components of Saké.

-## Image Database Server
+# Image Database Server

 ### Specifications